ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ### MCAS - Firewall

 Microsoft Cloud App Security is a cloud-based service that helps keep the organisation secure from threats by collecting data from a Cloud based tenant and Hybrid on-premises infrastructure and analysing this data.
-To achieve this firewall rules and proxy whitelisting needs to be in place to allow communication between all the components.
+To achieve this firewall rules and proxy allow lists needs to be in place to allow communication between all the components.

-Firewall rules and proxy whitelisting will be implemented as part of the Microsoft Cloud App Security solution.
+Firewall rules and proxy allow lists will be implemented as part of the Microsoft Cloud App Security solution.

-Further details on firewall configuration and proxy whitelisting for the solution can be found in the Network Configuration ABAC.
+Further details on firewall configuration and proxy allow lists for the solution can be found in the Network Configuration ABAC.

 ### Azure Advanced Threat Protection